Oesophagogastrectomy

 Need to know

-Your consultant surgeon will make a few cuts in your chest and tummy (or in your neck and tummy) to gain access to your oesophagus.
-They'll then remove your oesophagus, along with the top of your stomach and nearby lymph nodes.
-They'll also use the remainder of your stomach to replace your oesophagus.
-An oesophagogastrectomy is carried out under general anaesthetic, which means you'll be asleep. -
+Your consultant surgeon will make a few incisions in your chest and stomach (or in your neck and stomach) to gain access to your oesophagus.
+They will then remove your oesophagus, along with the top of your stomach and nearby lymph nodes.
+They will also use the remainder of your stomach to replace your oesophagus.
+An oesophagogastrectomy is carried out under general anaesthetic.

 After your procedure, we'll transfer you to our recovery ward, where we'll care for you for a few days.
 Your consultant will let you know when you can get back to your usual routine, including work or exercise.